 The reason we are testing private wells on farms is to give an opportunity for farm families and rural residents to increase awareness about rising contaminants in Eastern Nebraska, and to help improve their health by identifying potential contamination in drinking water supplies from excess nutrients.

 How Does The Program Work?

-The University of Nebraska Deparment of Civil Engineering will provide all testing materials to volunteers.
-Volunteers will measure the concentrations of key nutrients, nitrates, nitrites and phosphates, using rapid test strips that provide an accurate and reliable results in less than 1 minute.
-All volunteers will receive training (30 minutes) to ensure that they are comfortable with the tools provided.
+The University of Nebraska Department of Civil Engineering will provide all testing materials to volunteers.
+Volunteers will measure the concentrations of key nutrients, nitrates, nitrites, and phosphates, using rapid test strips that provide accurate and reliable results in less than 1 minute.

 To Become A Citizen Scientist:

 If you were a Citizen Scientist in the past you are eligible to test again for free.
 Additional tests can be provided on request.